United Nations Population Fund: Sustainable Development Goals

 In September 2015, the 193 member states of the United Nations unanimously adopted the Sustainable Development Goals, a set of 17 goals aiming to transform the world over the next 15 years.
 These goals are designed to eliminate poverty, discrimination, abuse and preventable deaths, address environmental destruction, and usher in an era of development for all people, everywhere.

 UNFPA stated the Sustainable Development Goals are ambitious, and they will require enormous efforts across countries, continents, industries and disciplines, but they are achievable.
 UNFPA works with governments, partners and other UN agencies to directly tackle many of these goals – in particular Goal 3 on health, Goal 4 on education and Goal 5 on gender equality – and contributes in a variety of ways to achieving many of the other goals.

 Warning on declining fertility

 In June 2025, UNFPA issued a report, based on a survey of 14,000 people in 14 countries, warning of a decline in fertility.
 "The world has begun an unprecedented decline in fertility rates," said Dr Natalia Kanem, head of UNFPA.
 The causes of people having less children than they wanted included the high cost of child care.

 Countries surveyed included USA, Sweden, Brazil, India, Indonesia, Morocco, South Africa, and Nigeria, a mix of low, middle and high-income countries, which amounted to a third of the global population.
 Professor Stuart Gietel-Basten, demographer at the Hong Kong University of Science and Technology, said "This is the first time that [the UN] have really gone all-out on low fertility issues."

 Leadership

-Executive Directors and Under-Secretaries-General of the UNFPA: